fhelwanger/ocaml-reason-wsl/README.md

 * [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)
 * [npm](https://www.npmjs.com/)

-After that, just run this and follow the instructions:
+After that, just run this and follow the instructions (it may take some time to install the ocaml toolchain):

 ```
 npm install -g ocaml-on-windows